urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 |install our %tally
 ```

-If we open a web browser, go to `localhost:8080`, and login with the password
+If we open a web browser, go to `localhost:8080` (or `localhost` on a Mac), and
-obtained by running `+code` in the Dojo, we should see a tile for the Tally app.
+login with the password obtained by running `+code` in the Dojo, we should see
-If we click on it, it'll open our front-end and we can start using it.
+a tile for the Tally app.
+If we click on it, it'll open our front-end and we
+can start using it.

 One thing we can also do is publish the app so others can install it from us.
 To
 do so, just run the following command: